Artur’s Portfolio

 • When entering the app, the user should approve location access, not only when tapping the button.
 In addition, create a state where the button changes appearance when the user moves away from their current location, in order to Inform the user.

-• The problem-report button was already handled by adding clear built-in identifying icons and dividing it into visually clear categories.
+The problem-report button was already handled by adding clear built-in identifying icons and dividing it into visually

 precise location